Written By: Chloe Wilson BSc(Hons) Physiotherapy

 The bottom of the foot is supported by a thick, strong ligament-type band called the plantar fascia that runs from the heel to the toes, helping to form the normal arch shape of the foot.

 If the plantar fascia is damaged, over-stretched or repetitively overloaded, then thickenings may develop, forming small nodules known as plantar fibromas.
+This leads to a firm lump underneath the foot.

 When one or more of these nodules develop, it is known as "Plantar Fibromatosis", aka or "Plantarfascial Fibromatosis" or "Ledderhose Disease" after the German doctor Georg Ledderhose who first described the condition in 1894.